My-HTML-Repo/HTML-1-Forms/README.md

 # HTML-Forms

-HTML Forms- go to downloads
+HTML Forms- READ PDF file

 Problem Statement
 Up to this point, all of the HTML elements we've seen are used to display data to users.
 This is great, but what happens when we want to get information from our users?
 In order to get user information we need to write HTML forms.
 We will learn to write them in this lesson.